 At the time of the first use of the Van Bohe(e)men family name both farms are owned by persons who may be counted among the elite in The Hague.
 At Vrederust farm, it concerns the influential printer and publisher Machteld Aalbrechtsdr. van Leuningen (1580-1662), also known as Machteld van Wouw.
 She not only prints all official governmental publications, but also acquires the patent for the State Bible.
 In 1632 she becomes owner of Vrederust for 27,000 guilders.

 At the farm of Dirk Jansz it concerns the owner duo Jan Purticq, secretary of the Court of Holland, and Jacob Stark (Sterck), bailiff on the Court of Holland.

-In this context it is relevant to remark there also is an uprising in Bohemia around 1420.
+In this context it is relevant to remark there is also an uprising in Bohemia around 1420.
 Followers of Jan Hus (1370-1415), a forerunner of Luther, then rebel against the power and wealth of Catholics.
 Next the Pope calls for the fight against the heretics, resulting in five crusades.
 The support also comes from a circle around the Abbey of Loosduinen, among by selling ‘cross land’.
-Fort hat reason the name of the Kingdom Bohemen may have already gone round in the 15th century.
+For that reason the name of the Bohemen Kingdom may have already gone round in the 15th century.